wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### User Stories

-- A user wants to install a version of NumPy that is accelerated for their CPU architecture.
+- A user wants to install a version of NumPy that is specialized for their CPU architecture.

-- A user wants to install a version of PyTorch that is accelerated for their GPU architecture.
+- A user wants to install a version of PyTorch that is specialized for their GPU architecture.

 - A user wants to install a version of mpi4py that has certain features enabled (e.g. specific MPI implementations for their hardware).